Introductory Course Descriptions

 401-402.
 Introduction to Physics I and II

 Broad survey of classical and modern physics.
-Designed to enable students to appreciate the role of physics in today's society and technology.
+Designed to enable students to appreciate the role of physics in the life sciences and technology.
 Emphasis on the fundamental laws of nature on which all science is based, with some examples of interest to biologists.
 Knowledge of high school algebra, geometry, and trigonometry essential.

 Prereq: PHYS 401 or equivalent to take PHYS 402.
 Lab.
 4 cr. each.